MorpheusAIs/Docs/Guides/Morstats Info Capital Providers Guide.md

 ## Home Page
 The landing page provides the following six key pieces of data:
-1) Boostrap End - The countdown shows how many days, hours, minutes, and seconds remain in the 90 day bootstrapping period that began on February 8, 2024 at 12:00 PM UTC and is scheduled to end on May 8, 2024 at 12:00 PM UTC.
+1) Bootstrap End - The countdown shows how many days, hours, minutes, and seconds remain in the 90 day bootstrapping period that began on February 8, 2024 at 12:00 PM UTC and is scheduled to end on May 8, 2024 at 12:00 PM UTC.
 2) Morpheus Staked Ethereum - API pull from Etherscan that returns the stETH contained within the multi-sig wallet representing the total contributions.
 3) Days Since Kickoff - The number of days elapsed since the bootstrap period kicked off on February 8, 2024 at 12:00 PM UTC.
 4) Today's Daily Emissions - The number of MOR tokens emitted for the current day.
 This is calculated by day 1 emissions of 14,400 with an emission reduction of 2.468994701 each subsequent day.